Janet Carroll

-Janet Carroll (December 24, 1940 – May 22, 2012) was an American film, stage and television character actress.
+Janet Carroll (born Janet Thiese; December 24, 1940 – May 22, 2012) was an American film, stage and television character actress.

 Carroll's career spanned more than four decades and included major and supporting roles in Broadway musicals, television and Hollywood films.
 She is perhaps best-known for her portrayal of the oblivious mother of Joel (Tom Cruise) in the 1983 film Risky Business.

 Early life

 Carroll received formal theatrical training and began acting professionally in the late 1960s, appearing in numerous productions in local theaters.
 She then became a regular at Starlight Theatre in Kansas City, Missouri, where she acted during five seasons.

 She began classical training at age 12 with Greta Allum in Chicago.
 Over the years she continued building and expanding her voice and repertoire in formal study with Douglas Susu-Mago.
 With a fluent 3½-octave vocal range, she was able to sing everything from opera to jazz and Broadway style to gospel music and Dixieland genre.

 Carroll sang as a first soprano with the Canterbury Choral Society at Carnegie Hall and other venues across New York City.